nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given input is missing study parameters.
+The study parameters are missing from the given input.

     * 3a1.
 ResearchRoster shows an error message.